yacelis/SpriteCloud/README.md

 ## Approach to select the scenarios
-I focused in the main functionalities, makeing sure the basics of both UI and API are working.
+I focused in the main functionalities, making sure the basics of both UI and API are working.

 ## Why are these scenarios the most important?